Justin Maurice O’Brien

 - Mercury and Argus, oil on canvas, 130 × 137 cm, Hendrick ten Oever (1639-1716).
 Dalfsen: Collection of Count van Rechteren-Limpurg.
 Ref.
 Warburg Institute, London; Anthony Rowland-Jones (pers. comm., 2000); Rijksbureau voor Kunsthistoriche Documentatie 105956 (2010-col.) Mercury plays a pipe with a slender mouthpiece.
 No window/labium is visible.
 One finger holes shows between his hands (left hand lowermost), also an offset hole for the little finger, so this is possibly a recorder.

-- Pastoral Scene (1699), 144.0 × 181.5 cm, Hendrick ten Oever (1639-1716).
+- Pastoral Scene (1680–1716), oil on canvas, 144.0 × 181.5 cm, Hendrick ten Oever (1639–1716).
+Detail.
 Zwolle: Stedelijk Museum, Inv.
 700. Ref.
-Jan Bouterse (2006, pers. comm.); Streng & van Dijk (1996: 120-121 & pl. – col.); Thiemo Wind (2006, pers. comm.)
+Jan Bouterse (2006, pers. comm.); Streng & van Dijk (1996: 120-121 & pl. – col.); Thiemo Wind (2006, pers. comm.); Arnold den Teuling (2017, pers. comm.).
 Originally a ‘chimney piece’, made for a house in the ‘Bloemendalstraat’ in Zwolle.
 A shepherd plays a pipe, probably a duct flute, possibly a recorder.
+Although no beak or window/labium is visible the paired holes for the little finger of the lowermost hand characteristic of the recorder are clearly seen.
 A woman sings from a sheet on which the text Een niew lied genaamd Rosemont (A new song, named Rosemont) can be read.
 Rosemont/Rosemond appears in Jacob van Eyck’s Der Fluyten Lust-Hof and has the same tune as Giles Farnaby’s Tower Hill and other pieces from Dutch sources named after various London landmarks, including Londons Bridge and Reformee (New London Bridge).
-See Ruth van Baak Griffioen (1991: 310-312).
+See Ruth van Baak Griffioen (1991: 310–312).

 Judith Oksner (op.
 2005)